UPDATE: Check out this piece I wrote on Puglia for Australian Gourmet Traveller.

 Puglia is tied with Sicily as my favorite Italian region for food and it would be a shame to squander even a single culinary opportunity, so don’t cringe when I tell you: eat pezzetti and involtini di cavallu.
 They’re horse.
 Just do it.

 Don’t miss Puglia’s non-equine treats like pasticciotti, mustaccioli, fave e cicoria, burrata, gamberi rossi di Gallipoli, pane di Altamura, focaccia, tieddhra di cozze e patate, cozze pelose, taralli, turcinieddhri, ricotta, capocollo di Martina Franca, orecchiette con cime di rapa, cavatelli con pomodoro e ricotta scante, panzerotti, canestrato, la giuncata, rustici, polenta fritta, crocche di patate, purpu alla pignata, and granita di gelso nero.
 Is your skin feeling taut just thinking about the food extravaganza.
-Good!
-Parla Food’s Puglia category has the extended dish.
+Good! my Puglia category and this recent article for Australian Gourmet Traveller has the extended dish.
 Here’s an abbreviated round-up of where to get it done: